-The Authority's Policy establishes limitations on portfolio composition by issuer in order to control concentration of credit risk.
+The Authority's common practice is to establish limitations on portfolio composition by issuer in order to control concentration of credit risk.
 No more than 5% of the Authority's portfolio will be invested in the securities of any one issuer with the exception of: (1) the U.S. government or agencies thereof, (2) fully insured/collateralized certificates of deposit or repurchase agreements that are collateralized by the U.S. government or agencies thereof, and (3) mutual funds whereby the portfolio is limited to U.S. government or agency securities.